 If you have children, you have parental rights regardless of whether you were married or not at the time of birth.
-Your child custody attorney at Julie Beth Jouben, P.A. in Clearwater can help you assert your parental rightly legally and assist you with the nuances of creating a time-sharing plan that will work for you, the other parent, and for your children.
+Your child custody attorney at Julie Beth Jouben, P.A., in Florida, can help you assert your parental rights legally and assist you with the nuances of creating a time-sharing plan that will work for you, the other parent and your children.

 - Aunts and uncles

 If you have a minor under your care, but you do not have legal rights as their parent or guardian, you are limited in your decision-making abilities.
 Establishing your rights as their legal guardian will allow you to make more of the choices that make a difference in the way the kids are raised.
 There are many different situations, and if you are not sure whether acquiring parenting rights is possible in your case, talk to your child custody attorney.
 We help you understand what your options are and develop the best plan of action.

 What Does Child Custody Really Entail?

 The phrase “child custody” is confusing and can be confrontational.
 Florida recognizes this fact and no longer uses the phrase.
 Instead, we create Parenting Plans which outline parental responsibility and time-sharing schedules.